David McDermott: York City

-He joined fellow Conference Premier team York City on trial in July 2010 and he played in a 1–0 pre-season friendly defeat to Hull City, with manager Martin Foyle saying he was impressed by McDermott's performance.
+McDermott joined fellow Conference Premier team York City on trial in July 2010 and he played in a 1–0 pre-season friendly defeat to Hull City, with manager Martin Foyle saying he was impressed by McDermott's performance.
 Ahead of the 2–0 friendly defeat to Barnsley in which McDermott featured, Foyle spoke to the player's agent ahead of deciding over offering him a contract.
 After scoring from a "weakly struck" direct free kick to score the winning goal in a 1–0 friendly victory over Morecambe, McDermott was offered a contract with York and he signed for the club on 28 July 2010.
 He made his debut as an 82nd-minute substitute in a 2–2 draw at Bath City on 21 August 2010.
-Having made four appearances for the club, McDermott was released by York on 5 October 2-1- before being re-signed on another month-to-month contract on 19 October by new manager Gary Mills.
+Having made four appearances for the club, McDermott was released by York on 5 October 2010 before being re-signed on another month-to-month contract on 19 October by new manager Gary Mills.
 His first appearance since returning was in a 2–0 victory at Kidderminster in the FA Cup fourth qualifying round on 23 October 2010, which was also his first start for York.
 McDermott scored his first goal for York in a 2–0 victory over Southport on 23 November.
 He agreed a new contract with York on 27 December 2010 that would keep him at the club until the end of the 2010–11 season, which would be signed in January 2011.

 Despite having yet to agree terms on a new contract he was invited back to pre-season training with York, before re-signing on non-contract terms on 1 July 2011.
 He suffered a foot injury during a 1–1 draw with Garforth Town in pre-season on 11 July 2011, which required an X-ray.
 By October 2011, Mills was looking to loan McDermott out in order for him to play regular first team football.

+Telford United

+Having been unable to break into the first team at York, McDermott left the club on 6 January 2012 and subsequently went on trial with fellow Conference Premier club AFC Telford United.
+He signed for AFC Telford on non-contract terms on 6 February 2012 but did not make any appearances for them.

 Later career

-Having been unable to break into the first team at York, McDermott left the club on 6 January 2012 and subsequently went on trial with Conference Premier rivals AFC Telford United.
-He signed for AFC Telford on non-contract terms on 6 February 2012 but did not make any appearances for them.
-He later joined Southern League Premier Division side Stourbridge for the rest of the 2011–12 season.
-McDermott signed for Northern Premier League Premier Division club Rushall Olympic on 29 September 2012 and played for them in the 2012–13 and 2013–14 seasons.
-He joined Conference North team Worcester City on 7 August 2014.
+McDermott joined Southern League Premier Division side Stourbridge for the rest of the 2011–12 season, before signing for Northern Premier League Premier Division club Rushall Olympic on 29 September 2012.
+He played for Rushall for the next two seasons, 2012–13 and 2013–14.
+He joined Conference North team Worcester City on 7 August 2014, for short stint which included 10 appearances and an away first round proper FA Cup surprise win at the Ricoh Arena against Coventry City.

+He also had a spell at Redditch United in 2016, and Hednesford Town a year later.

+Death

+On 2 September 2026, it was announced that McDermott had died.
+He was 38.